 Gary Pellegrino Jr., President of Bulk Apothecary

-- Unlimited scalability and cloud-based – Automatic software upgrades, no need to purchase extra server capacity.
+- Cloud-Based Means Unlimited Scalability – Automatic software upgrades, no need to purchase extra server capacity.

-- Easier customization – If the available apps don’t fill your requirements, the open APIs make it easy for web design partners to customize whatever you need.
+- Easier Customization – If the available apps don’t fill your requirements, the open APIs make it easy for BigCommerce development agency to customize whatever you need.

 These are a few of the reasons merchants are switching to BigCommerce, now let’s see the process.
 Here are the necessary steps to migration.

-Without getting into the minutia, there are six steps to a successful store migration.
+Without getting into the minutia, there are six steps that BigCommerce migration experts follow to make a successful store migration.